-As used in this Management Discussion and Analysis ("MD&A"), unless the context indicates or requires otherwise, all references to the "Company", "Sangoma", "we", "us", or "our" refer to Sangoma Technologies Corporation, together with our subsidiaries, on a consolidated basis as constituted on September 30, 2022.
-The MD&A compares the financial results for the fiscal first quarter of 2023 with those of the same period in the previous year.
+As used in this Management Discussion and Analysis ("MD&A"), unless the context indicates or requires otherwise, all references to the "Company", "Sangoma", "we", "us", or "our" refer to Sangoma Technologies Corporation, together with our subsidiaries, on a consolidated basis as constituted on December 31, 2022.
+The MD&A compares the financial results for the three and six month periods of 2023 with those of the same periods in the previous year.
 This MD&A should be read in conjunction with Sangoma's audited annual consolidated financial statements and related notes for the year ended June 30, 2022 ("Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are in millions of United States dollars except where otherwise indicated.